jorislimonier/bachelor_thesis/README.md

 # Bachelor thesis 2021
-Bachelor thesis at the University of Luxembourg
+Bachelor thesis at the University of Luxembourg on High dimensional regression models.